DavidSchinazi/jazzlights/extras/docs/VEST.md

 # Orange Vest

-The Orange Vest is the current design for TechnoGecko crew wearables.
-They feature 360 individually addressable LEDs that change patterns dynamically in sync with the main vehicle.
-The first vest using this design was built in 2017, we then built 8 crew vests in 2018 and dozens in 2021.
+The Orange Vest features 360 individually addressable LEDs that change patterns dynamically in sync with other vests like it.
+The first vest using this design was built in 2017.

 ![Vest](images/vest.gif)